kcomas/kscript/design/OVERVIEW.md

 #### \<\< Read Append
 * Eg ```a << 'text.text``` append the contents of test.txt to var a
 * Eg ```b << 0``` Read STDIN until return into var b
+* Can only append to files and strings

 ### Math ()
 * Can be used with integer and float variables